tanmayvijay/nebula-A-new-programming-language/README.md

  ### Edit-12: For loops *run()* implemented:
  * Changed ForBlock structure and constructor to maintain conditional expression, loop variable update statement
- * Implemented *run()* method, which checks for condition being true --> executes all atatements in the block --> updates the loop variable and repeats.
+ * Implemented *run()* method, which checks for condition being true --> executes all statements in the block --> updates the loop variable and repeats.

  ### Edit-11: Expressions *evaluate()* implemented to calculate final value of the expressions:
  * *evaluate()* method implemented for all sub types of ExpressionAST.